 “The ground Phillips treads is a middle ground—between spirit and flesh, heaven and earth, here and gone.
 His images are evanescent, twilit, smoke-obscured.” —New York Times

 Recipient of a 2015 Guggenheim fellowship for poetry, Rowan Ricardo Phillips is widely regarded as one of the most exciting young American poets working today.
-He is the author of two poetry collections published by Farrar, Straus and Giroux: Heaven (2015) and The Ground: Poems (2013).
+He is the author of three poetry collections from Farrar, Straus and Giroux: Living Weapon (2020) Heaven (2015) and The Ground: Poems (2013).
 Heaven was longlisted for the 2015 National Book Award in Poetry and the 2016 PEN Open Book Award as well as shortlisted for the 2016 Griffin Poetry Prize.
 Phillips also won the Anisfield-Wolf Book Award for Heaven in recognition of contributions to understanding racism and cultural diversity.
 Upon publication of The Ground, Phillips received the Whiting Writers’ Award, the PEN/Joyce Osterweil Award and the GLCA New Writers Award for Poetry, and was a finalist for the Los Angeles Times Book Prize for Poetry and the NAACP Image Award for Outstanding Literary Work in Poetry.
 Most recently, Phillips is the author of The Circuit: A Tennis Odessy (2018), a lyrical and genre-defying account of the 2017 tennis season.

 Drawing comparisons to Wallace Stephens, and Hart Crane, reviewer John Poch wrote, “It most often seems to me that English is not a particularly beautiful language, but Rowan Ricardo Phillips’s poetry argues eloquently against that.
 His ear for the language, sound and syntax, is clowningly playful while serious, repetitive while new, grounded in the city as well as a sheep meadow though highly philosophical and airy as a snow angel.
 I think he is one of the best young poets I’ve read in years.”
 Invoking another great American poet, The PEN Award judges commented, “Rowan Ricardo Phillips can be sweetly Whitmanesque in his poems, or gravely meditative, or lushly lyrical.
 In other words, he is a poet capable of voices—plural.”
 Noted author Teju Cole calls Phillips simply, “the future of American poetry.”